 Batch Active Learning.
-While these works focus on the dataefficiency of learning, another line of work built upon them to improve time-efficiency by generating batches of queries at a time.
-This reduces the time taken to generate each query at the expense of increased number of queries needed to learn the reward function.
+While these works focus on the data-efficiency of learning, another line of work built upon them to improve time-efficiency by generating batches of queries at a time.
+This reduces the time taken to generate each individual query at the expense of increased number of queries needed to get to the reward function.
 When generating a batch, however, simply selecting the top few queries in terms of the acquisition functions will create a batch of nearly-identical queries.
 Most of these queries will be redundant after the user responds to one of them, and the data-efficiency will significantly decrease.
-To handle this problem, Biyik and Sadigh [21] adopted various heuristic methods to jointly maximize informativeness and diversity.
-They later developed a method based on Determinantal Point Processes (DPP) [22] which are used for tractably sampling informative and diverse batches in a more formal way [23].
+To handle this problem, Biyik and Sadigh (2018) adopted various heuristic methods to maximize informativeness and diversity together.
+Later in a follow-up work (Biyik et al. 2019c), they developed a method based on Determinantal Point Processes (DPP) which is used for tractably sampling informative and diverse batches in a more formal way (Kulesza and Taskar 2012).
 APReL enables both the heuristic methods and the DPP method in addition to the non-batch setting.

 Integrating Comparisons and Demonstrations.
 Finally, recent works attempted to combine other sources of information with comparisons and rankings.
-Palan et al. [16] and Biyik et al. [13] integrated expert demonstrations into the prior to further improve data-efficiency.
-Using their methods based on Bayesian inverse reinforcement learning [24], APReL enables researchers to optionally include demonstrations (or other forms of offline data) into the learning pipeline and still use all other functionalities.
+Palan et al. (2019) and Biyik et al. (2021) integrated expert demonstrations into the prior to further improve data-efficiency.
+Using their methods based on Bayesian inverse reinforcement learning (Ramachandran and Amir 2007), APReL enables researchers to optionally include demonstrations into the learning pipeline and still use all other functionalities.

 Although APReL covers many of the techniques in the literature, preference-based reward learning is still an active research field.
 Hence, there exist recent methods that we are actively working towards adding into the library.
-These include scale feedback questions [25]; reward functions that are non-stationary [26], multimodal [27], modeled as Gaussian processes [28] (which was later combined with ordinal data by Li et al. [29]) or neural networks [30]; and a new acquisition function that enables the robot to reveal what it has already learned, while asking questions [31].
+These include reward functions that are non-stationary (Basu et al. 2019), modeled as Gaussian processes (Biyik et al. 2020) (which was later combined with ordinal data by Li et al. (2021a)) or neural networks (Katz et al. 2021); and a new acquisition function that enables the robot to reveal what it has already learned, while asking questions (Habibian, Jonnavittula, and Losey 2021).